 Heat helps to thin and expel mucus.
 Warm vegetable based soups made with immune boosting bone broth (recipe here) is a must.
 Using warming herbs and spices in your meals like cumin, ginger, cayenne, chilli, turmeric, oregano, thyme, sage and cinnamon is a great idea.
 Herbal teas are a lovely way to stay hydrated and help to expel mucus – I especially love ginger, turmeric, chamomile and peppermint.

 Apple Cider Vinegar (ACV)

 ACV is very antibacterial and helps to break down mucus congestion.
-I only use an organic, unpasteurized ACV (Bragg brand).
+I only use an organic, unpasteurized ACV.
 If you like the taste, add a teaspoon to your herbal tea.

-Omega-3 rich fish like salmon, tuna, herring and sardines are my preferred sources of protein to reduce mucus.
+Omega-3 rich fish like wild caught salmon, tuna, herring, sardines and mackerel are my preferred sources of protein to reduce mucus.
 Omega-3’s support immune function and reduce inflammation and are a good choice to reduce your mucus load.